qualityofarmor/studentsandcoaches/README.md

   and the coaches with the least amount of students are the first to be assigned students.

+### Problem #1
+Evenly assign a group of students to their respective coaches.

+### Problem #2
+Evenly assign a group of students to their respective coaches regardless of each coach's existing student count.

+### Problem #3
+Evenly assign a group of students to their respective coaches based on a coach's predetermined workload ratio.

 ## Make it work
 his was built using ruby 2.1.5